 We are interested in participating in outreach activities that allow us to communicate our science and research to people outwith the normal scope of academic dissemination.
 This could involve public lectures and demonstrations, talks in schools and media activities that aim to engage the wider public with cutting-edge ideas in science and create a broader public understanding and enthusiasm for scientific pursuits.
-I believe a greater appreciation and understanding of the scientific process and method within the general public and popular media will be very beneficial to the rate of progress of scientific and medical advancement.
+I believe a greater appreciation and understanding of science within the general public and popular media is essential for public trust in science and beneficial to facilitating societal advances in science and technology leading to greater quality of life for all.
 If you would like to discuss possible engagement activities, please drop me an email (email@example.com).

 Vessel by Jim Bond, 2017